-6. Manual revisions will clarify that SNF, HH, and OPT coverage of therapy to perform a maintenance program does not turn on the presence or absence of a
+6. Manual revisions will clarify that SNF, HH, and OPT coverage of therapy to perform a maintenance program does not turn on the presence or absence of a a.

-- a.
 The manual revisions will clarify that, under the SNF, HH, and OPT maintenance coverage standards, skilled therapy services are covered when an individualized assessment of the patient's clinical condition demonstrates that the specialized judgment, knowledge, and skills of a qualified therapist ("skilled care") are necessary for the performance of a safe and effective maintenance program.
 Such a maintenance program to maintain the patient's current condition or to prevent or slow further deterioration is covered so long as the beneficiary requires skilled care for the safe and effective performance of the program.
-When, however, the individualized assessment does not demonstrate such a necessity for skilled care, including when the performance of a maintenance program does not require the skills of a therapist because it could safely and effectively be accomplished by the patient or with the assistance of nontherapists, including unskilled caregivers, such maintenance services will not be covered under the SNF, HH, or OPT benefits. - b.
+When, however, the individualized assessment does not demonstrate such a necessity for skilled care, including when the performance of a maintenance program does not require the skills of a therapist because it could safely and effectively be accomplished by the patient or with the assistance of nontherapists, including unskilled caregivers, such maintenance services will not be covered under the SNF, HH, or OPT benefits.

+b.
 The manual revisions will further clarify that, under the standard set forth in the previous paragraph (Section IX.6.a.), skilled care is necessary for the performance of a safe and effective maintenance program only when (a) the particular patient's special medical complications require the skills of a qualified therapist to perform a therapy service that would otherwise be considered non-skilled; or (b) the needed therapy procedures are of such complexity that the skills of a qualified therapist are required to perform the procedure.

-- c.
-The manual revisions will further clarify that, to the extent provided by regulation, the establishment or design of a maintenance program by a qualified therapist, the instruction of the beneficiary or appropriate caregiver by a qualified therapist regarding a maintenance program, and the necessary periodic reevaluations by a qualified therapist of the beneficiary and maintenance program are covered to the degree that the specialized knowledge and judgment of a qualified therapist are required. - d.
+c.
+The manual revisions will further clarify that, to the extent provided by regulation, the establishment or design of a maintenance program by a qualified therapist, the instruction of the beneficiary or appropriate caregiver by a qualified therapist regarding a maintenance program, and the necessary periodic reevaluations by a qualified therapist of the beneficiary and maintenance program are covered to the degree that the specialized knowledge and judgment of a qualified therapist are required.

+d.
 The maintenance coverage standard for therapy as outlined in this section does not apply to therapy services provided in an inpatient rehabilitation facility (IRF) or a comprehensive outpatient rehabilitation facility (CORF).

-Maintenance Coverage Standard for Nursing Services under the SNF and HH Benefits
+Maintenance Coverage Standard for Nursing Services under the SNF and HH Benefits a.

-- 7. Manual revisions will clarify that SNF and HH coverage of nursing care does not turn on the presence or absence of an individual's potential for improvement from the nursing care, but rather on the beneficiary's need for skilled care. - a.
 The manual revisions will clarify that, under the SNF and HH benefits, skilled nursing services are covered when an individualized assessment of the patient's clinical condition demonstrates that the specialized judgment, knowledge, and skills of a registered nurse or, when provided by regulation, a licensed practical (vocational) nurse ("skilled care") are necessary.
 Skilled nursing services would be covered where such skilled nursing services are necessary to maintain the patient's current condition or prevent or slow further deterioration so long as the beneficiary requires skilled care for the services to be safely and effectively provided.
 When, however, the individualized assessment does not demonstrate such a necessity for skilled care, including when the services needed do not require skilled nursing care because they could safely and effectively be performed by the patient or unskilled caregivers, such services will not be covered under the SNF or HH benefits.